stanford-crfm/haliax/README.md

         return x
 ```

-(We use the excellent [Equinox](https://github.com/patrick-kidger/equinox) library for its module system and tree transformations.)

-Haliax is built to be fast: the generated code (using JAX/XLA) should be as fast as handwritten JAX code.
-Haliax is also built to be scalable: it
-can support FSDP and Tensor Parallelism with just a few lines of code.
-Haliax's powers [Levanter](https://gihub.com/stanford-crfm/levanter),
-our companion library for training large language models and other foundation models, with scale proven up to 20B parameters
-and up to a TPU v3-256 pod slice.

 Haliax was created by [Stanford's Center for Research on Foundation Models (CRFM)](https://crfm.stanford.edu/)'s research engineering team.
 You can find us in the #levanter channel on the unofficial [Jax LLM Discord](https://discord.gg/FkRGNX3ND).

 <!--haliax-intro-end-->

 ## Documentation

-Haliax's API documentation is available at [haliax.readthedocs.io](https://haliax.readthedocs.io/en/latest/).

 ### Tutorials